 Galileo Galilei was born in Pisa in 1564, the first of six children of Vincenzo Galilei, a musician and scholar.
 In 1581 he entered the University of Pisa at age 16 to study medicine, but was soon sidetracked by mathematics.
-He left without finishing his degree (yes, Galileo was a college dropout!).
+He left without finishing his degree.
 In 1583 he made his first important discovery, describing the rules that govern the motion of pendulums.

 From 1589 to 1610, Galileo was chair of mathematics at the universities of Pisa and then Padua.
 During those years he performed the experiments with falling bodies that made his most significant contribution to physics.